wireless interface antenna settings not applied at boot

 what i think is after setting up the wireless card based on its config then some how running those commands would solve it rather than running those commands and then setting up the card

-#14 Updated by Jim Pingle almost 8 years ago
+#14 Updated by Jim Pingle about 8 years ago

 I am not sure what else might be relevant - If the code did not work, it would be broken for everyone, not just you.